-If you have never purchased shares before, it’s actually pretty simple once you get the hang of it.
+If you have never purchased shares of a company before, don’t fret – it’s actually pretty simple once you get the hang of it.
 With this guide on how to buy stocks for beginners, I’ll walk you through the steps you should take now so you’re ready when the time is right.
 You’ll learn where to buy stocks, how to buy stocks online, and how to sell stocks, all in six simple steps.

 Step 1: Pick an Online Broker